indigo423/blog.no42.org/content/article/goodbye-snmp/index.md

 noSummary: false
 ---

-If you operate networks there is a big chance you had to deal with SNMP - the Simple Network Management Protocol and all started with a big bang.
+If you operate networks there is a big chance you had to deal with SNMP - the Simple Network Management Protocol.
+If you ever wondered where it came from, it started with a big bang.

 > On October 27, 1980, there was an unusual occurrence on the ARPANET.
 > For a period of several hours, the network appeared  to be unusable, due to what was later diagnosed as a high priority software process running out of control.